ramazanemreosmanoglu/.github/profile/README.md

-I changed my username.
-You can find my account [here](https://github.com/reo6).
+If you are looking for the user, he changed his username.
+You can find him [here](https://github.com/reo6).

+# ramazanemreosmanoglu